 Even though apple cider vinegar is sour, it has several health benefits.
 However, if not consumed properly, ACV can cause potential health problems.
 High levels of acidity can cause erosion of tooth enamel and can even thin or damage the esophagus.
 But if you pay attention to the portion, then apple cider vinegar will provide many benefits.

-For safety, it’s best to dilute the apple cider vinegar with water or other fluids you drink, this will prevent or reduce its acidity.
+For safety, it’s best to dilute the apple cider vinegar with water or other fluids you drink, as this will prevent or reduce its acidity.

-So, the conclusion is that the pH level of apple cider vinegar is 2 and 3, and this makes it as an acidic substance.
+So, the conclusion is that the pH level of apple cider vinegar is 2 and 3, and this makes it an acidic substance.
 Even though it is acidic, it has health benefits.
 But it’s important to pay attention to how to drink it, you have to dilute it first so that its acidic nature decreases.

 Why does pH matter?